Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-ADO/DevOps-Defender-For-DevOps-ADO.md

 MSDO installs, configures and runs the latest versions of **static analysis tools**.
 It is data-driven with portable configurations that enable deterministic execution across multiple environments.

-The MSDO toolkit can output and convert results to [Static Analysis Results Interchange Format (SARIF)](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning) which can display the results in your **pipeline runs** under **Scans** using the **SARIF SAST Scans Tab extension** on Azure DevOps.
+The MSDO toolkit can output and convert results to [Static Analysis Results Interchange Format (SARIF)](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning) which can display the results in your **pipeline runs** under a **Scans** tab using the **SARIF SAST Scans Tab extension** on Azure DevOps.

 MSDO also integrates with [Microsoft Defender for DevOps](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-devops-introduction?WT.mc_id=DT-MVP-5004771) which enables a central console as part of [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction?WT.mc_id=DT-MVP-5004771) to provide security teams **DevOps insights** across multi-pipeline environments, such as **GitHub** and **Azure DevOps**.